Pupil Premium

 Looked-after and previously looked-after children

-Schools get £2,530 for every pupil who has left local authority care through adoption, a special guardianship order or child arrangements order.
+Schools get £2,570 for every pupil who has left local authority care or other state care.
 Local authorities get the same amount for each child they are looking after; they must work with the school to decide how the money is used to support the child’s Personal Education Plan.

 Academically able pupils